 The Municipal Court and Clerk’s offices are located at Trussville City Hall (Municipal Building) at 131 Main Street, (205) 655-8352 FAX (205)661-4069.
 Municipal Court has jurisdiction over traffic violations, municipal ordinance violations, and misdemeanor offenses.
-Court sessions are held on the 1st and 3rd Wednesdays of each month at 4:00 p.m. and on the 2nd and 4th Thursdays of each month, at noon.
-Trials and reviews are typically set for the 2nd Thursday of each month.
-Traffic arraignments are set for the 1st and 3rd Wednesday of each month.
-Arraignments set for drugs, alcohol, domestic violence, theft, and other misdemeanor violation/offenses are set for the 4th Thursday of each month.
+Court sessions are generally held on the 2nd, 3rd and 4th Wednesdays of each month at 4:00 p.m. and on the 2nd and 4th Thursdays of each month, at noon.
+Trials are typically set the 4th Thursday of each month.
 Please note and review your traffic ticket or your jail release paperwork as they will reflect your assigned court date and time.

 Many minor violations may be settled prior to the court date by payment of a fine and costs in compliance with the State of Alabama established fee schedule.
 If the fine is paid prior to the court date, a court appearance is not necessary.
 A ticket may be paid in person at the Court Office during regular office hours of 8:00 a.m. until 5:00 p.m., or by mail to Trussville Municipal Court, P.O.
 Box 159, Trussville, AL 35173.
 Mailed payments must include the ticket copy signed by the defendant on the back and dated.
 Payments may be made using cash, debit/credit card certified check, or money order.
 No personal checks are accepted.
 Do not send cash in the mail.
 All debit/credit card payments will have a 4.5% processing fee assessed.
 Fines and costs may also be made by calling our automated voice portal at (205) 526-4106 or online by clicking the link above.
 Partial payments may only be made in person as ordered by the Municipal Judge.